lukaszmilewski/Monte-Carlo-Adhesion/README.md

 Contributions to the project are welcome!
 If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.

-For more information or inquiries, please contact lukaszmilevski@gmail.com.